hammingweight/spring_on_oci/README.md

         https://docs.cloud.oracle.com/Content/API/Concepts/apisigningkey.htm#How2
 ```

-With default configuration, the key that you need to apply exists at the path `~/.oci/oci_api_key_public.pem`.
+With default configuration, the key that you need to upload exists at the path `~/.oci/oci_api_key_public.pem`.

 ### Deploying the "Hello, World" Application to OCI